matteocrippa/awesome-swift/README.md

 * [AERecord](https://github.com/tadija/AERecord) - super awesome Core Data wrapper library for iOS written in Swift.
 * [AlecrimCoreData](https://github.com/Alecrim/AlecrimCoreData) - a simple CoreData wrapper library written in Swift.
+* [CoreStore](https://github.com/JohnEstropia/CoreStore) - simple and elegant way to handle CoreData in Swift.
 * [JSQCoreDataKit](https://github.com/jessesquires/JSQCoreDataKit) - A swifter Core Data stack.
 * [SugarRecord](https://github.com/SugarRecord/SugarRecord) - an easy with to work with coredata and realm.
 * [SuperRecord](https://github.com/michaelarmstrong/SuperRecord) - A small set of utilities to make working with CoreData and Swift a bit easier.